 The big landmass on the upper left is Java Mayor, again.
 That is the big island that Marco Polo wrote about.
 Some think it may be Australia, which was officially discovered decades later.

-France’s territories in North America are duly labeled ‘New France’ (La Nouvelle France).
+France’s territories in North America (bottom right) are labeled ‘New France’ (La Nouvelle France).

 26. Abraham Ortelius, Belgian.
 1570